 WHERE: IHRC Bookshop, 202 Preston Road, Wembley, London HA9 8PA

-The paperback version of It’s Not About the Burqa will be available to purchase from the IHRC Bookshop.
+Order your paperback copy of It’s Not About the Burqa now from the IHRC Bookshop – online and in-store!

 Wudu and prayer facilities available